-Once the student signs all forms, the site principal AND the site supervisor, the Clinical Experiences Coordinator (Dr. Necoal Driver) will review your site and your site supervisor.
-The

-- Clinical Experiences Coordinator will let you know if your site is approved, typically within five days. - If after five (5) days you have not heard from the Clinical Experiences Coordinator, you may email her for an update (ndriver@uwa.edu).It is possible that your site will not be approved.
+- Once all forms are signed by the student AND the site supervisor, the Clinical Experiences Coordinator (Dr. Driver) will review your site and your site supervisor.
+The Clinical Experiences Coordinator will let you know if your site is approved, typically within five days. - If, after five days, you have not heard from the Clinical Experiences Coordinator, students may reach out by email to ndriver@uwa.edu requesting an update. - It is possible that your site will not be approved.
 If this happens, you will need to find another site, complete the necessary paperwork, and resubmit in Tevera.
 The Clinical Experiences Coordinator will assist you with this process.

-Once final approval is granted, students are eligible to enroll in CO548 Practicum.
-Students are not allowed to be enrolled in CO548 without an approved site in Tevera.
-On the Friday prior to each term, any student enrolled in the CO548 course without an approved site in Tevera will be dropped from the class.
-Students may not begin to record hours OR engage with clients prior to the start of the term in which they are enrolled in the CO548 course.
+Once final approval is granted, students are eligible to enroll in CO558 Practicum.
+Students are not allowed to be enrolled in CO558 without an approved site in Tevera.
+On the Friday prior to each term, any student enrolled in the CO558 course without an approved site in Tevera will be dropped from the class.
+Students may not begin to record hours OR engage with clients prior to the start of the term in which they are enrolled in the CO558 course.
 Prior to the start of the term, students may go to their site for orientation (if required by the site), but the time spent in orientation prior to the start of the term cannot be counted in the 100 hours of required practicum work at the site.
 If students attend orientation at their approved site AFTER the term begins, those hours may be counted as indirect training hours.